-Art, Data Visualization, Maps, Portfolio
+Art, Data Visualization, Maps, Maps and Data, Portfolio

 A City Cut in Two by a Tornado